Sebastilox/Geometry-Dash-Godot/README.md

 - Music
 - Death SFX
 - High Optimization (3x FPS)
+- Text with font
+- Android Support (Might be buggy)

 # Disclamer
 Geometry Dash is owned by RobTop.
 This is a fan project, it doesn't make profit and it never will.